-The Triodent V3 Ring used alongside the Triodent Wave-Wedge is advertised as a sectional matrix system that allows for superior functionality compared to the circumferential band (Tofflemire) [11][12][13].
+The Triodent V3 Ring used alongside the Triodent Wave-Wedge, as shown in Figure 3, is advertised as a sectional matrix system that allows for superior functionality compared to the circumferential band (Tofflemire) [11][12][13].
 However, if this Triodent ring is used to separate adjacent teeth with the placement of two matrix bands, the contact between the teeth would not offer optimal contact leading to a larger gap than desired.